WellSpringboard - Crowdfunding Medical Breakthroughs

 "We hope that the innovative combination of crowdsourcing research ideas, and crowdfunding the ones that researchers agree to study, will prove successful and be a model for other academic medical centers and research institutes," says Matthew M. Davis, M.D., the U-M physician and researcher who leads the team that helped WellSpringboard get off the ground.

-*This information is from an external source (University of Michigan Health System).
+(i)Source/Reference: University of Michigan Health System.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - Potential New Causes for TMAU - A Fishy Smelling Body Odor Disorder : Monell Chemical Senses Center (2017/02/15)